PCR-git/Learning-Material/README.md

 First Support for a Physics Theory of Life (2017) Barrington Moore, Anthony Giddens, and Michael Mann

+VIJAY PRASHAD:
+The Darker Nations: A People's History of the Third World (Vijay Prashad) The Poorer Nations: A Possible History of the Global South (Vijay Prashad) The Death of the Nation and the Future of the Arab Revolution (Vijay Prashad) Washington Bullets: A History of the CIA, Coups, and Assassinations (Vijay Prashad)

 THE PHILIPPINES:
 Philippine Society and Revolution (Sison)
-Teodoro Agoncillo’s History of the Filipino People Renato Constantino’s The Miseducation of the Filipino Pasyon and Revolution by Reynaldo Ileto
+History of the Filipino People (Teodoro Agoncillo)
+The Miseducation of the Filipino (Renato Constantino) Pasyon and Revolution (Reynaldo Ileto)
 Luzon at War (Milagros Guerrero)
 Banaag at Sikat or From Early Dawn to Full Light (Lope K. Santos)

 CHINA:
+China's Twentieth Century (Wang Hui)
-Appeal to All the Comrades of the Chinese Communist Party (Chen Duxiu) The Chinese Revolution and the Chinese Communist Party (Mao Zedong) This Is China: The First 5,000 Years (Haiwang Yuan) The Search for Modern China (Jonathan Spence)
+The End of the Revolution: China and the Limits of Modernity (Wang Hui) Appeal to All the Comrades of the Chinese Communist Party (Chen Duxiu) The Chinese Revolution and the Chinese Communist Party (Mao Zedong) This Is China: The First 5,000 Years (Haiwang Yuan) The Search for Modern China (Jonathan Spence)
+China: A History (John Keay)
-Patrick Bond and Michael Hudson on China: https://theanalysis.news/series/patrick-bond-and-michael-hudson-on-china/
+Scattered Sand: The Story of China's Rural Migrants (Hsiao-Hung Pai) Patrick Bond and Michael Hudson on China: https://theanalysis.news/series/patrick-bond-and-michael-hudson-on-china/ One China, Many Paths (Edited by Chaohua Wang)
+China: From Permanent Revolution to Counter-Revolution (John Peter Roberts)

 INDIA:
 Exasperating Essays (D. D. Kosambi)